 Then, of course, you have the bad behaviour which he’s picked up, argh is all I can say.
 All we can do is continue to teach Oli what is right and wrong and hope that as he gets older, he’ll learn which children have that positive influence on him and that the naughty children are just acting out.
 That bad behaviour doesn’t get you anywhere in life.
 We’ll continue to instil good behaviour in him and encourage this to be the way we treat people as well as the world around us.

 Learning wise, we’ve been surprised at how much school could teach him that we could never do at home.
-We spent so much time with him doing numbers and letter work, but it was only when he started school that they gave him those basics in a environment which apparently suited him.
+We spent so much time with him doing numbers and letter work, but it was only when he started school that they gave him those basics in an environment which suited him.
 It gave him that stepping stool which he needed.
 Now he’s some number and letter machine who can happily count, talk the alphabet and writes out so much for us.
 We’re so incredibly proud of him.
-School has also helped his speech & understanding come on leaps and bounds, we still have some work to do which we’ll put into action after Christmas with the help of the local services but he’s made a fantastic start to his school education.
+The school has also helped his speech & understanding come on leaps and bounds, we still have some work to do which we’ll put into action after Christmas with the help of the local services, but he’s made a fantastic start to his school education.

-He’s 4, it’s been 4 years and 8 months since I bought him into this world.
+He’s 4; it’s been four years and eight months since I bought him into this world.
 In that time we’ve seen the newborn, the baby and the toddler years through together.
 He’s no longer the baby of the house, in that time we’ve seen his brother come into the world which instantly made Oli seem so much older.
-Now he’s got a sister on the way, he well and truly is the eldest child.
-He’s the one his siblings will look up to, he’s not a baby in their eyes but for some reason I just cant shake out that image of him being a baby still, one who once relied on me so much, who was his only friend and the only one who had his heart.
+Now he’s got a sister on the way; he well and truly is the eldest child.
+He’s the one his siblings will look up to, he’s not a baby in their eyes but for some reason I just can’t shake out that image of him being a baby still, one who once relied on me so much, who was his only friend and the only one who had his heart.